onicagroup/sting/README.md

 [imutils](https://github.com/jrosebr1/imutils) made it really easy to grab frames from the Pi camera.

-#### Rekogntion from Amazon Web Services
+#### Rekognition from Amazon Web Services

-[Rekogntion](https://aws.amazon.com/rekognition/) is used to recognize and persist faces; it forms the core of the "Identify Friend or Foe" portion of the software.
+[Rekognition](https://aws.amazon.com/rekognition/) is used to recognize and persist faces; it forms the core of the "Identify Friend or Foe" portion of the software.

 #### STING